-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-The Consumer Directed Services (CDS) option was codified in Section 531.051 of the Government Code and expanded by the 79th Texas Legislature to provide more options for members to direct their long-term services and supports.
+Consumer Directed Services (CDS) allows members to hire and manage the people who provide their services within their current home and community-based program.
+The philosophy behind CDS is that people are the best judges of the type and level of assistance they may need and how that assistance should be delivered.
+The CDS option was codified in Section 531.051 of the Government Code and expanded by the 79th Texas Legislature to provide more options for members to direct their long-term services and supports (LTSS).
 The rules for the CDS option are found in Texas Administrative Code, Title 40, Chapter 41.

-§41.107 — Overview of the CDS Option.

-(a) An individual or LAR may elect the CDS option if:
+A member or legally authorized representative (LAR) may elect the CDS option if:

-(1) the individual's program offers the CDS option;
+the member's program offers the CDS option;

-(2) one or more program services in the individual's authorized service plan are available for delivery through the CDS option;
+one or more program services in the member's authorized service plan are available for delivery through the CDS option;

-(3) the individual or LAR agrees to perform, or to appoint a DR to perform, the employer responsibilities required for participation in the CDS option;
+the member or LAR agrees to perform, or to appoint a designated representative (DR) to perform, the employer responsibilities required for participation in the CDS option;

-(4) the individual or LAR selects a CDSA to provide FMS; and
+the member or LAR selects a financial management services agency (FMSA) to provide financial management services (FMS); and

-(5) the individual or LAR has developed and received approval from the service planning team for each required service back-up plan.
+the member or LAR has developed and received approval from the service planning team for each required service back-up plan.

-(b) If an individual or LAR elects to participate in the CDS option, the individual or LAR:
+If a member or LAR elects to participate in the CDS option, the member or LAR:

-(1) selects a CDSAto provide FMS;
+selects one FMSA to provide FMS;

-(2) with the assistance of the CDSA, budgets funds allocated in the individual's service plan for delivery through the CDS option; and
+with the assistance of the FMSA, budgets funds allocated in the member's service plan for delivery through the CDS option; and

-(3) recruits, screens, hires, trains, manages, and terminates service providers.
+recruits, screens, hires, trains, manages and terminates service providers.

-(c) An individual or LAR, as the employer, may appoint in writing a willing adult as the DR to assist in performing employer responsibilities.
+A member or LAR, as the employer, may appoint in writing a willing adult as the DR to assist in performing employer responsibilities.

-CDS is a service delivery option in which a member or legally authorized representative (LAR) employs and retains service providers and directs the delivery of HCBS STAR+PLUS Waiver (SPW) personal assistance services and respite services.
-A member participating in the CDS option is required to use a CDS agency (CDSA) chosen by the member or LAR to provide financial management services (FMS).
+CDS is a service delivery option in which a member or LAR employs and retains service providers and directs the delivery of STAR+PLUS or STAR+PLUS Home and Community Based Services (HCBS) program services.
+A member participating in the CDS option is required to select and use an FMSA to provide FMS.
 FMS is assistance to members to manage funds associated with services elected for self-direction.
 This includes initial orientation and ongoing training related to the responsibilities of being an employer and adhering to legal requirements for employers.

-An individual or LAR may elect the CDS option if:

-the individual's program offers the CDS option;

-one or more program services in the individual's authorized service plan are available for delivery through the CDS option;

-the individual or LAR agrees to perform or to appoint a designated representative to perform the employer responsibilities required for participation in the CDS option;

-the individual or LAR selects a CDSA to provide FMS; and

-the individual or LAR has developed and received approval from the service planning team for each required service back-up plan.

-If an individual or LAR elects to participate in the CDS option, the individual or LAR selects a CDSA to provide FMS.
-The CDSA assists the individual or LAR with the budgeting of funds allocated in the individual’s service plan for delivery through the CDS option.
-If requested, the CDSA may also assist with recruiting, screening, hiring, training, managing and terminating service providers.
+FMSA conducts a payroll function and pays employer federal and state taxes on behalf of CDS employers, and provides ongoing support for members who choose the CDS option.
+If requested, the FMSA may also assist with recruiting, screening, hiring, training, managing and terminating service providers.

 8211 Definitions

-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018